-- Bhairav, Bhopaali and Malkauns Singing of Chotakhayal song in any one raga, as mentioned above (with alaaps and taans).
-Lakshangeet and Swarmalika in the other two ragas. - Padhant (Reciting)-Thekas of the following new taals - Rupak, Jhaptaal and Deepchandi in Dugun and Chaugun, showing Tali, Khali and Matras on hands. - 3.
-Identification of ragas Bhairav, Bhoopali and Malkauns.
+- 1. Singing of three alankars in Teental, Jhaptaal and Dadra each. - 2.
+Bhairay, Bhopaali, Desh, Bageshwari, Malkauns Singing of Chotakhayal song in any three ragas as mentioned above (with alaaps and taans).
+Lakshangeet and Swarmalika in the other two ragas, One Badakhayal in any one of the abovementioned ragas (Only sthai and antara); Tarana (notation of Tarana is not required). - 3.
+Padhant (Reciting)-Thekas of the following new taals as also those learnt in Class IX in Dugun and Chaugun, showing Tali, Khali and Matras on hands: Rupak, Jhaptaal, Tilwada, Dhamar and Deepchandi (Chanchar). - 4.
+Identification of ragas learnt in Classes IX and X.